MiguelSombrero/cyber-security-base-project/report.md

         return "profile";
     }

-This is also an example of Sensitive data exposure, if user profile is containing sensitive information about user.
-All personal data, such as full name, email, address etc. should be considered sensitive and not show anyone else without permission.

 There is also broken access control flaw in the deleteUser() and deletePost() methods; anyone could delete any user or post, if knowing it's id.
 This should be prevented for example in same way as above.

 ## Flaw 5 - Broken authentication

 ### Description

+There is couple of alarming things on our application concerning authentication.

+#### Default admin username and password

+If you look at the SecurityConfiguration class, you notice that application has default username "admin" with password "admin", and that user has ADMIN rights to the application.
+This user has access to */users* path, which will fetch all the registered users and show their personal information.

+#### Too weak validations

-When registering new user, users input is validated in register form and in the server.
-However, validation constraints are not nearly strict enought.
+User input is validated in register form and in the server.
+However, validation constraints aren't nearly strict enought.
 Currently, username have to be between 5-20 and password 5-100 characters.
 There is no constraints for the passwords format either; one could enter 5 blanks as a password and username.

 ### Steps to fix

+Change default weak passwords to strong ones.
 In cryptography length is strength.
 Increase passwords minimum required length at least to 8 characters.
 Add some constraints for the passwords format and sanitize the user input.
 With Java validation constraints, you could define those rules with @Pattern annotation, for example

     @NotNull
     @Size(min = 8, max = 100, message = "Password should be between 5-100 character")